← Back to Blog

 In traditional supervision, you present cases and receive feedback from someone with more experience.
 In a consultation group, colleagues share clinical challenges and brainstorm together.
 Both are valuable — but both keep the focus outside the room, on clients and clinical situations that aren't present.

 This is why clinicians who participate in training groups often say the experience changed their clinical work more than any workshop or book.
 It's one thing to understand countertransference intellectually.
-It's another to feel it in your body, name it out loud, and have a skilled facilitator help you make sense of it.
+It's another to feel it in your body, name it out loud, and have your group, with a skilled leader, help you make sense of it.

 Who Are Training Groups For?